LeeSanderson/Blog/Content/K8s/setting-up-minikube-on-windows-10.md

+---
+title: Setting up minikube on Windows 10
+abstract: Instructions to help you set up minikube on a Windows 10 Home edition
+date: 2019-06-26
+tags: minikube,k8s
+---
 # Setting up minikube on Windows 10

 These instructions will help you set up minikube on a Windows 10 Home edition.